 George KA, Willingham V, Cucinotta FA.
 Stability of Chromosome Aberrations in the Blood Lymphocytes of Astronauts Measured After Space Flight by FISH Chromosome Painting.
 Radiation Research.
-2005; 164(4): 474-480.
+2005 October; 164(4 pt 2): 474-480.
 DOI: 10.1667/RR3323.1.
+PMID: 16187752.

-Chappell LJ, George KA, Cucinotta FA.
+George KA, Chappell LJ, Cucinotta FA.
 Persistence of space radiation induced cytogenetic damage in the blood lymphocytes of astronauts.
 Mutation Research - Genetic Toxicology and Environmental Mutagenesis.
 2010 August; 701(1): 75-79.
 DOI: 10.1016/j.mrgentox.2010.02.007.
+PMID: 20176126.

 Chatterjee A, Borak TH.
 Physical and biological studies with protons and HZE particles in a NASA supported research center in radiation health.
 Physica Medica: European Journal of Medical Physics.
 2001; 17(Suppl 1): 59-66.